criblpacks/cribl-google-workspace-rest-io/README.md

 This Pack is designed to collect, process, and output Google Workspace log data via the Google Workspace REST API.
 It collects security and audit logs from Google Workspace (formerly G Suite) for threat detection, compliance monitoring, and user activity tracking.

 The Pack includes optional Splunk output processing that maps data to Splunk sourcetypes compatible with the [Splunk Add-on for Google Workspace](https://splunkbase.splunk.com/app/5556).
-By default, it maps Google Workspace data to the following sourcetypes (set directly in each Collector):
+By default, it maps Google Workspace data to the following sourcetypes:

 ### Reports API Sourcetypes
 - Admin console activity logs: `sourcetype=gws:reports:admin`